therndgroup/meta-lightdeckdx-lis/README.md

 # meta-lightdeckdx-lis

-### The LightDeckDx LIS Server Yocto layer installs a gRPC-based LIS server for use by the LightDeck instrument software.
-These instructions descibe the changes necessary when adding the layer to an existing Poky build configuration
+### The LightDeckDx LIS Server `meta-lightdeckdx-lis` layer adds a gRPC-based LIS server to the Yocto image build for use by the LightDeckDx instrument software.
+This layer is used to interface a LightDeckDx instrument to an external LIS host.
+These instructions descibe the changes necessary for adding the `meta-lightdeckdx-lis` layer to an existing Poky build configuration.

 #### I. In the Poky `build/conf/` directory make the following changes: